vuxcode/pr1-project-Josefin-animation/bug-list.md

       console.log("do a lil dance")
       both have the same requirements so the first one always shows, need to add another variable or something to fix it.-->

-22. The combinations of f.e.x; B+P+P or G+B+B always end up being trouble at the end, the last bit of dialogue either takes over the second or gets swalled by it.
+22. <!--The combinations of f.e.x; B+P+P or G+B+B always end up being trouble at the end, the last bit of dialogue either takes over the second or gets swalled by it.-->

 # Fixed Bug List